ZillKhan/xplriot1_examples/README.md

 ![Jlink](readme_images/jlink.png)
 ![EVK](readme_images/evk.png)

 However it is still possible to build and flash the examples into an XPLR-IOT-1 without a programmer.
 This is then made through a usb cable connected to the unit.
 No debugging is however possible in this case.
+Please note that this type of flashing requires the "mewtmgr" program.
+This is installed automatically by the installation scripts of this repo, but if you have done a manual installation you have to add this manually as well and make sure it is in your path.
+It is available for download [from here](https://archive.apache.org/dist/mynewt/apache-mynewt-1.4.1)

 Please note that the usb cable should also be inserted if you want to see printouts from the example programs.